pgmpablo157321/plateRecognition/README.md

 2. install the dependencies listed in requirements.txt
 3. get the image of the plate you want to recognize.
 Here is an example I found online <a>https://i.pinimg.com/originals/b8/33/af/b833afdfa6d050543117a76aa95dbd9c.jpg</a>
 4. set the variable path in the file integration/script.py or integration/quick_run.py to the path of your image (if you are going to use the example linked above it works better with quick_run.py)
-5. run the python script with python3 and done!
+5. run the python script from step 4 with python3 and done!

 ## How does the script work?